 Enjoy a unique cinema experience in the stylish Stella Theatre, which was carefully restored to reflect the glamour and glitz of the 1920s.

 Kick back and watch one of the latest blockbuster releases or dive into a bit of nostalgia with an old-school classic.

 Swanky seats range from luxurious red armchairs and comfy sofas for two to big double beds that engulf the front row.

 You can also grab a bite to eat from the comfort of your seat (that unintentionally rhymed and I’m delighted).

 5. Rainforest Adventure Golf

-Thankfully, there are places like Rainforest Adventure Golf in Dundrum to nip into for an hour or so.
+Thankfully, there a couple of places to play mini golf in Dublin, like Rainforest Adventure Golf in Dundrum, to nip into for an hour or so.

 There are two 18 hole courses here – an Aztec themed course and a Mayan themed course.
 Each course takes around 45 mins to play.

 6. Viking Splash

 The Viking Splash Tour is one of the most popular Dublin attractions, and you tend to see it (or hear it!) as you walk around the city.